-If you have very poor credit, USAA could be a better option for you.
-On average, USAA offers better rates than State Farm for drivers with credit scores of lower than 580.
-Drivers with exceptional credit — a score of 800 or higher — should lean toward USAA, which typically beats State Farm by $420 per year.
-Check out typical insurance costs by credit score for State Farm and USAA below.
+For those with very poor credit, USAA is significantly cheaper than State Farm.
+Typically, USAA offers better rates than State Farm for drivers with credit scores lower than 580.
+Insurance shoppers with exceptional credit — a score of 800 or better — can likewise find cheaper rates through USAA.
+Check out typical insurance rates by credit level for State Farm and USAA below.

 |Credit level||USAA avg. annual premium||State Farm avg. annual premium|